Byangum flood map & planning overlays

 Is Byangum flood-prone?

-About 36% of Byangum falls within a mapped flood overlay, against a Tweed average of 21%.
+About 36% of Byangum falls within a mapped flood overlay, against the council-wide suburb average of 25%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Byangum bushfire-prone?